xuy50/ecgr5106-hw4/README.md

 ## Problem 3: French → English Translation - Word-Based

 For **Problem 3**, the translation direction is reversed.
-We implement both the non-attention and the attention-based models.
+Implement both the non-attention and the attention-based models.

 ### 3.1 GRU-based Encoder-Decoder (French → English) - No Attention
 - **Notebook**: `p3_GRU_fte.ipynb`